5 Sights in Ushuaia, Argentina (with Map and Images)

 4. Ex Casa de Gobierno

 The Old Government House was the first seat of government of the National Territory of Tierra del Fuego, Antarctica and South Atlantic Islands and then of the territorial and provincial legislature until 2002.
-It is currently an annex of the End of the World Museum, located 300 meters to the east.
+It is currently an annex to the Museum of the End of the World, located 300 meters to the east.

 5. El Tren del Fin del Mundo

-Estación del Fin del Mundo is a train station located on the outskirts of the city of Ushuaia in Tierra del Fuego Province, Antarctica and South Atlantic Islands, Argentina.
-It works as a tourist attraction, offering the End of the World Train service.
+Estación del Fin del Mundo is a railway station located on the outskirts of the city of Ushuaia in the Province of Tierra del Fuego, Antarctica and South Atlantic Islands, Argentina.
+It functions as a tourist attraction, offering the service of the End of the World Train.

 Share